-In a future post, I will share with you a simple method for choosing keywords.
-That method addresses strategic selection of keywords based on how many people have been searching for it AND how difficult it would be for you to rank (so you have a better chance of showing up in the first couple pages of search results).
+I teach my clients a method for strategic selection of keywords based on how many people have been searching for it AND how difficult it would be for you to rank (so you have a better chance of showing up in the first couple pages of search results).

-Of course, your ideas for effective keywords and topics should be based on what YOUR target market is ACTUALLY searching for (that you can help them with).
+Of course, your ideas for effective keywords and topics should be based on what YOUR niche/target market is ACTUALLY searching for (that you want to help them with).

 So this deep understanding of your ideal client (based on your target market and niche) informs your keyword research.

-If you step back from your specialization/expertise and what YOU know to be true and, instead, get into the mindset of your target market, what would they be searching for (if they didn’t know you or your specialization was a potential solution)?
+If you step back from your specialization/expertise and what YOU know to be true and, instead, get into the mindset of your ideal client, what would they be searching for (if they didn’t know you or your specialization was a potential solution)?